mohamed-chs/chatgpt-history-export-to-md/README.md

 I wasn't a fan of the clunky, and sometimes paid, browser extensions.

 I'm working on automating it to add new conversations and updating old ones.
 Had some luck with a JavaScript bookmarklet, still ironing it out tho.
 Shouldn't take long.

-See [TODO](TODO.md) for more info on what I'm working on.
-Feel free to contribute :)

 > for an older version with no external dependencies (no virtual environment needed), see https://github.com/mohamed-chs/chatgpt-history-export-to-md/tree/fe13a701fe8653c9f946b1e12979ce3bfe7104b8.